Skip to content

 One important theory connects the lines with water.
 In the arid desert, water was vital.
 Rituals for rain, fertility, and water supply may have played a role.

-Other interpretations see astronomical references.
-Some lines might have been connected to solstices, horizon points, or calendar issues.
+Other interpretations suggest astronomical connections.
+Some lines could have been associated with solstices, horizon points, or calendar questions.
 However, this theory is not accepted for all forms.

 Discovery and Research